asahi417/asahi417.github.io/index.md

 See my [full CV](assets/cv/cv_asahi.pdf) for more information.

 ## Research
-I've been studying machine learning and especially be interested in natural language processing, specifically *natural language understanding*, *information retrieval*, *generative models*.
+I've been studying machine learning, especially *natural language understanding*, *information retrieval*, *generative models*.

 Previously, I was a machine learning scientist at [Cogent Labs](https://www.cogent.co.jp/en/), leading NLP-based solutions for various domains such as financial, education, manufacturing, which leverages